How to practice consistently

 b) monitor whether your practice is/was consistent.

-If we are doing other things, we cannot possibly be doing the practice as consciously or intentionally as if it was the ONLY thing we were doing.
+If we are doing other things, we cannot be doing the practice as consciously or intentionally as if it was the ONLY thing we were doing.
 In turn, it also means we cannot possibly be accurately monitoring what we are doing.
 This only encodes imprecise and inconsistent neuro-muscular behaviours, and also trains our ear to accept highly inconsistent results.
 This is not helpful for vocal development, and works against us.

 2) Stay within a manageable range

-If we exceed the range our voices can handle comfortably, we enter into the realm of inevitably inconsistency.
-If we are working at the very edges of our range, that means the voice is at/slightly beyond it’s limit of control.
 This is why singers who keep insisting on putting songs in particular keys, or that if they just keep hammering away at note X they’ll get it, seem to get stuck or even regress in their vocal capacity.

 3) Keep the practice short and simple